 TRY IT OUT

 - Head to Kidstir to order your subscription!
-Use the code AFTID50 to get 50% off your first kit.
 You can choose a monthly, 3 month, 6 month, or 12 month subscription.
 Each comes with a Bonus Magazine and the 12 month comes with the Recipe Binder.

 I have less experience with this box, but fell in love with the founder's mission to help kids learn techniques, skills, and tastes that will create intuitive, confident cooks who aren't afraid to experiment and create beyond the recipe card.
 This overall goal gives me chills!
 We all want kids that will bravely cook and explore new foods even when we as parents aren't there to tell them they should.
 Love it!